garrandall/popular-music-data/tracks/georgia-rain-trisha-yearwood.md

 The Georgia rain on the Jasper county clay,
 Couldn't wash away what I felt for you that day.
-Just you an' me down an ol' dirt road...
+Just you and me down an ol' dirt road...
 Nothin' in our way except for the Georgia rain.

 The cotton fields remember when,